connorrweeks/BugBackground/README.md

 It's designed to work with virtual wallpaper engine through Steam.
 The simulation runs until one agent wins or until time runs out.

-I might go back and build it into a game, right now it's barely interactive.
+I might go back and build it into a game.
+It's playable/interactive now.
+Just click on one of the nodes to take control of the agent.

 ![Screenshot of the program](Hive_Screenshot.png)